This is when Cosham fireworks display will take place in 2019 and where you can park

 When and where is the display?

-Cosham’s bonfire and fireworks display will take place at the King George V playing fields on Wednesday, November 6.
+This year’s bonfire and fireworks display in Cosham will take place at the King George V playing fields on Wednesday, November 6.

 What time does it start?